Simonlee711/Simonlee711.github.io/_pages/fmb.md

 # Enemy Artificial Intellegence

-When it came to the AI of the enemies, I installed cool down timers as a way of when to change directions while pacing back and forth.
+When it came to the AI of the enemies, I implemented randomness as a way of when to change directions while pacing back and forth.
 This was to ensure that the enemies never fall off the screen.

-There were also hidden hit boxes which would trigger the enemy to stop movement and launch an attack.
-The following Python function displays some the features implemented into the AI that made the game so much fun.
+In addition we had to come up with a way for when the enemy attacked the player.
+Therefore we made these vision rectangles that emulated vision.
+This was one of the rather cool features of the game and hit boxes are very conventional across most video games involving any form of AI to user interface.

+{% include figure image_path="images/projects/hitbox.jpg" alt="this is a placeholder image" caption="" %}

+{% include figure image_path="images/projects/hitbox2.jpg" alt="this is a placeholder image" caption="Vision boxes were triggered when player was within them" %}

+In the images above we can see what I briefly described in the previous paragraph.
+Each player and enemy had their own personal rectangular hit box drawn in *blue* and then the enemies had a red vision box, where if the player ever entered it, it would signal our Ai to begin shooting at the player.
+However as the player you are given a little under a second to react and dodge the projectile coming at your way so that there would be some fairness to the game.
+The code for these concepts can be seen within our ai method within our Player class.

 {% highlight Python linenos %}
     def ai(self):